Key Stage 1 Curriculum

 The outside learning environment – to aid collaborative learning, discussion, reasoning, enquiry and large scale movement.

 Technology – Interactive White Boards and Visualisers are in all Year 1, Year 2 and Foundation 2 classrooms, encouraging even greater enthusiasm for mathematics in our school.
 Computers in all classrooms, a computer suite and laptops can be used daily during Maths lessons to provide exciting and stimulating activities and to enhance the teaching and learning of all areas.
 A range of programmable toys are available to all children to support the learning of position, direction and movement.

 We have a very wide range of ICT within the school.
 Children are allowed access to this as an invaluable tool to enhance their learning.

 Foundation 1 has a range of ICT resources such as digital cameras, remote control toys and Story-phones.
 Foundation 2 classrooms have 2 PCs and KS1 classes 1 PC linked to the server, giving access to the Internet and a wide range of programs.
 The Internet is based on the County Broadband network ensuring safety within school.
 All Foundation 2 and KS1 classes have Interactive Whiteboards and Visualisers.
-There are also tablets available in lessons to encourage use of the Internet for research skills, word processing etc. With a range of audio, visual and control technology available for any age class to use, an exciting and ever changing learning environment is created.
+With a range of audio, visual and control technology available for any age class to use, an exciting and ever changing learning environment is created.
 Children of all learning styles can access these at their own level.
 ICT is used across the curriculum wherever it can to support and enhance the teaching and learning in the classroom.

 All children are taught e-safety as part of their ICT curriculum.